 What do I need to do to take care of my breast implants?
-This is a question that many breast augmentation patients ask.
+This is a question that many of my breast augmentation patients in Knoxville, TN ask.
 It is not a trivial issue and it’s not like they come with a use and care manual.

 So here are three recommendations about how to care for your breasts/breast implants that you may not know.
 In my experience, following these simple suggestions can go a long way in helping you to maintain the health and longevity of your breast implants.